schuchert/wikispaces/pages/MyCv.md

 in his career, Brett was introduced to Object-Oriented Programming and Constraint Theory, and later agile software development, then in the past decade, lean thinking.

-While he maintains a number of hobbies such as hiking, photography, and gardening, he practices and provides backup training in Tai Chi, [Liuhebafa](https://en.wikipedia.org/wiki/Liuhebafa), and Bagwa, all three internal martial arts, where he applies years of training experience in technology
+While he maintains a number of hobbies such as hiking, yoga, photography, and gardening, he practices and provides backup training in Tai Chi, [Liuhebafa](https://en.wikipedia.org/wiki/Liuhebafa), and Bagwa, all three internal martial arts, where he applies years of training experience in technology into training internal martial arts.

 ----